 The formatting of the fields within your register is important, information specialists should use the HarmoniSR guidance to ensure that records are consistent.
 This guidance can be found on the Information Specialists' Portal in the Specialised Register section.
 The HarmoniSR group was originally formed to try and standardise the format of trial registry records in the CRS.
 This work also encompass mappings for CRS study records, as well as other types of reference records where there is currently variation in mapping and content of fields.

-- The John Hopkins Bloomberg School of Public Health offers a course called Handsearching: Identifying and Classifying Controlled Trial Reports.
-This course is free of charge to Cochrane Information Specialists, who can register with the TRAMS system via the link above to gain access to the course.
+- The US Cochrane Center at the John Hopkins Bloomberg School of Public Health offers a course called Handsearching: Identifying and Classifying Controlled Trial Reports.

 - Cochrane United States offers a Training manual for handsearchers.
 This was published in 2002 but the information is still current.